demute/slightlight/README.md

 Until further refactoring is done, this can be saved to a file called gps.coords and that will trigger parse_log.pl to read that file upon startup.
-By doing so, parse_log.pl will output a second gps-coordinate, e.g. the estimated (static) one, to log.gps:
+By doing so, parse_log.pl will output a second gps-coordinate, e.g. the estimated (static) one, to log.gps, while it is running:

 ```
 tail -f log.gps